Tech-denno/palmora-data-analysis/README.md

  - Targeted communication or training of employees may be required to raise awareness and improve perceptions.

 ### EDA:
-3. Analyse the company’s salary structure, and identify any instance of a gender pay gap.
+3. Analyse the company’s salary structure, and identify any instance of a gender pay gap (Average Male Salary minus Average Female Salary).
 Once gender pay gap is established, identify the department and regions that should be the focus of management.

 ![Stacked Column Chart (2)](https://github.com/user-attachments/assets/5a71d7ee-b4d5-469d-b82e-b3c619639d8b)